Debtors (Scotland) Act 1838

 The Debtors (Scotland) Act 1838 (1 & 2 Vict. c.
-114), sometimes the Personal Diligence Act, was an Act of Parliament in the United Kingdom, signed into law on 16 August 1838.
-It amended the law of Scotland in matters relating to personal diligence - the ways in which the person or property of a debtor could be secured - arrestments and poindings (pronounced pindings).
+114), sometimes the Personal Diligence Act, was an act of Parliament in the United Kingdom, signed into law on 16 August 1838.
+It amended the law of Scotland in matters relating to personal diligence – how the person or property of a debtor could be secured – arrestments and poindings (pronounced pindings).
 The effect was to simplify the form of proceedings and reduce their expense.